lalyos/docker-plugin-hipchat/README.md

-This is a [docker-plugin](https://github.com/progrium/docker-plugins) aims to send HipChat room message at all docker events: start/stop/create/destroy ...
+This is a [docker-plugin](https://github.com/progrium/docker-plugins) aims to send HipChat messages to a specific room at each docker event: start/stop/create/destroy ...

 ## Authentication